k0emt/debian-workstation-playbook/README.md

 ansible-playbook -i localhost, -c local workstation.yml --check --ask-become-pass
 ```

+I think at this time running a --check will fail because there are too many things not evaluated which results in lacking settings.

 ### Testing with WSL2

 - [How to test in a WSL2 instance](wsl2-testing.md)